ekaterina-wert/ekaterina-wert/README.md

 - 👋 Hi, I’m Ekaterina
 - 👀 I’m interested in programming and doing sport and I usually switch between these activities to achieve the highest result.
 - 🌱 I’m currently learning Express.js but I would like to go deeper in React.
-- JavaScript, CSS, HTML, React, Node.js, Express.js, MongoDB, Webpack
+- 🏆 I know JavaScript, CSS, HTML, React, Node.js, Express.js, MongoDB, Webpack.
 - 💞️ I’m eager to work in a great and crazy team and learn everything from the best!
 - 📫 Please, write me in telegram @katerinawert or via email lupynina.e@gmail.com.